Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 ### Indexing

-Notice the references in the `items` section of a list are contiguous.
+Notice the references in the `items` section of a list are _contiguous_.
 Further each reference is the same size, so Python only needs to know where the collection of `items` begins and then it can use the following formula to quickly retrieve a specific list element.

 `reference_address = start_of_items_collection + size_of_reference * index_number`

 So if:

 - The `items` collection started at the memory address 100
-- Each reference is 8 Bytes in size
+- Each reference is 8 units in size

 We could find a reference to index 3 of a list with: